 Accessing Docker Engine from privileged Pods

-Some users currently access Docker Engine on a Node from within privileged Pods.
+Some users currently access Docker Engine on a node from within privileged Pods.
 It is recommended that you update your workloads so that they do not rely on Docker directly.
 For example, if you currently extract application logs or monitoring data from Docker Engine, consider using GKE system add-ons for logging and monitoring instead.

-containerd does not support building images, because the feature is not
+Containerd does not support building images, because the feature is not supported by Kubernetes itself.

 Kubernetes is not aware of system resources used by local processes outside the scope of Kubernetes, and the Kubernetes control plane cannot account for those processes when allocating resources.
-This can starve your GKE workloads of resources or cause instability on the Node.
-For this reason, it is not recommended to run commands on local Nodes.
+This can starve your GKE workloads of resources or cause instability on the node.
+For this reason, it is not recommended to run commands on local nodes.
 Instead, consider accomplishing these tasks using other services outside the scope of the individual container, such as Cloud Build, or use a tool such as kaniko to build images as a Kubernetes workload.

 If none of these suggestions work for you, and you understand the risks, you can continue using Docker to build images.
 You need to push the images to a registry before attempting to use them in a GKE cluster.
 Kubernetes is not aware of locally-built images.